khughitt/2016-iscb-dc-rsg-workshop-presentation/slides.md

 - Types of biological networks

 --
-- Methods for co-expression network construction
+- Motivation for using co-expression networks

 --
-- Considerations for using RNA-Seq data
+- Approaches for co-expression network inference

 --
-- Co-expression network construction
+- Basic graph terminology and data structures

 --
-- Co-expression network annotation
+- Steps for building a co-expression network

 --
-- Data used for today's presentation
+- Dataset for today's workshop

 --
 **2. Tutorial**

+--
+- Preparing RNA-Seq data for network construction

+--
+- Building a co-expression network

+--
+- Detecting co-expression modules

+--
+- Annotating a co-expression network

+--
+- Visualizing our network

 --
 **3. Questions/Discussion**

 ---